shoaibhuq/rag-unit-testing/docs/README.md

 1. **LLMs (Large Language Models)** - Powered by OpenAI's GPT models to generate relevant test code
 2. **RAG (Retrieval Augmented Generation)** - Provides context from similar functions to improve test quality
 3. **Efficient Vector Embedding** - Stores and retrieves function context using semantic similarity
+4. **LangSmith Integration** - Provides tracing and monitoring for LLM interactions

 This documentation explains the architecture, components, and workflow of the extension.